cortrudolph/SLU_IO_Psych/content/home/welcome.md

 <br>

-A center of excellence in the study of behavior at work since 1818.
+A center of excellence in the study of behavior at work.